abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 abp generate-proxy --type csharp --module cms-kit --url https://localhost:44335
 ```

 > Note: This port is used by `Public-Web`.
-You can check your port from `launchSetting.json`
+You can check your port from `launchSetting.json`.
+Public Web calls to Public Web Gateway so it has called the related services and has generated proxy files.
+[For more](https://docs.abp.io/en/commercial/latest/startup-templates/microservice/gateways#public-web-gateway)

 > If you have generated a new microservice with the ABP CLI by following the [add new microservice guide](https://docs.abp.io/en/commercial/latest/startup-templates/microservice/add-microservice.md), it should already have been configured to use the static proxy.